Vahidmhn/MIBL-MMP/README.md

 ## Requirements
 This package uses CPLEX 12.10 to solve needed subproblems.
 Therefore, it is necessary to have this solver properly installed and setup on your machine.
-Remember to compile the code you need to link the following libraries in the _makefile_:
+Remember to compile the code you need to link the following libraries in the _makefile_:<br/>
-1)ibm/ILOG/CPLEX_Studio1210/cplex/lib/x86-64_linux/static_pic/libilocplex.a
+1)ibm/ILOG/CPLEX_Studio1210/cplex/lib/x86-64_linux/static_pic/libilocplex.a <br/>
-2)ibm/ILOG/CPLEX_Studio1210/cplex/lib/x86-64_linux/static_pic/libcplex.a
+2)ibm/ILOG/CPLEX_Studio1210/cplex/lib/x86-64_linux/static_pic/libcplex.a <br/>
 3)ibm/ILOG/CPLEX_Studio1210/concert/lib/x86-64_linux/static_pic/libconcert.a <br/>
 4)-lm <br/>
 5)-lpthread <br/>